jsanchesleao/require-bean/README.md

 - dependencies

 Optional.
 An array containing the names of the dependencies to be passed to factory.
-If instead you pass the constant container.RESOLVE, the container will infer from the names of the factory arguments.<br>
+If instead you pass the constant <code>container.RESOLVE</code>, the container will infer from the names of the factory arguments.<br>
-Default: container.RESOLVE
+Default: <code>container.RESOLVE</code>

 - scope

 Optional.
-You can pass container.SINGLETON or container.PROTOTYPE, so that your bean will be placed correctly in the registry.<br>
+You can pass <code>container.SINGLETON</code> or <code>container.PROTOTYPE</code>, so that your bean will be placed correctly in the registry.<br>
-Default: container.SINGLETON
+Default: <code>container.SINGLETON</code>

--factory
+- factory

 Required.
 The function that will return your bean.
 It will take the dependencies as arguments, and they will be resolved based on the dependencies parameter defined earlier.